Marco Belinelli

-Marco Stefano Belinelli (/it/; born 25 March 1986) is a former Italian professional basketball player.
+Marco Stefano Belinelli (/it/; born 25 March 1986) is an Italian former professional basketball player.
 He was selected 18th overall in the 2007 NBA draft by the Golden State Warriors.
 In 2014, he won the NBA championship with the San Antonio Spurs, becoming the first Italian player to do so.
 He won the Three-Point Contest during the 2014 NBA All-Star Weekend.
 He played in the 2007, 2011, 2013, 2015, and 2017 editions of the FIBA EuroBasket and the 2006 and 2019 editions of the FIBA World Championship with the Italian national basketball team.

 Professional career

 Virtus and Fortitudo Bologna (2002–2007)

 Belinelli played in the Italian Serie A and the EuroLeague for Virtus Bologna and Fortitudo Bologna.
 In 2004, he lost the EuroLeague Finals against Maccabi Tel Aviv, and in 2005, he won the Serie A title with Fortitudo.

 NBA (2007–2020)

 Golden State Warriors (2007–2009)

 After being selected #18 in the first round of the 2007 NBA draft by the Golden State Warriors, Belinelli scored 37 points in his first NBA Summer League game against the New Orleans Hornets, going 14-on-20 from the field, including 5-on-7 from behind the arc, adding 5 boards, 2 assists and 1 steal to help the Warriors earn a 110–102 win.
 His performance is tied for second for the highest scoring game ever in Vegas summer league history, behind Keith Bogans' 38 scored as a member of the Orlando Magic in 2004.
 Belinelli finished his Summer League scoring an average of 22.8 points per game in 4 games with the Warriors, before returning to Italy to be part of the Italian national team for EuroBasket 2007.
 On 19 December 2008, he scored 27 points, in a game the Warriors lost to Atlanta Hawks.